linsomniac/uplaybook1/README.md

 uPlaybook does not use different directories to store files and templates, like Ansible does.

+It will first look to see if the specified file is found using the given name and the current working directory.
+This allows for playbooks to operate on files in the path you are running from.

 Templates and files are searched for in a colon-separated path, either gotten from the UP\_FILE\_PATH or the default of ".:./files".
 A "." in the file path is relative to the directory that contains the playbook file.